zt-9/go-kafka-example/README.md

 - [echo](https://echo.labstack.com/): Go web framework used to build REST APIs
 - [redis](https://redis.uptrace.dev/guide/go-redis.html): for in-memory database
 ## Run the application
-1. start docker img:
+1. Start docker:
     ```bash
     make run/docker
     ```
-2. start the producer in a new terminal
+2. Start the producer in a new terminal
     ```bash
     make run/producer
     ```
-3. start the consumer in a new terminal
+3. Start the consumer in a new terminal
     ```bash
     make run/consumer
     ```
-4. send api requests to localhost:8080
+4. Send API requests to `localhost:8080`

     For example: